-11. This Agreement is executed and delivered in the State of California, and the rights and obligations of the parties hereunder shall be construed and enforced in accordance with the laws of the State of California.
+This Agreement is executed and delivered in the State of California, and the rights 11. - and obligations of the parties hereunder shall be construed and enforced in accordance with the and obligations of the parties necessary of the state of California.